openpolitics/manifesto/manifesto/economy.md

 Ensure worker-owned cooperatives and mutuals are given priority with all government contracts.

-All private companies who receive public money must be subject to the same transparency requirements as governments when it comes to the goods and services they deliver[^1].
+All private companies who receive public money must be subject to the same transparency requirements as governments when it comes to the goods and services they deliver[^2].

 ## Public Sector

 In order to stimulate adoption of the living wage, and act as a good example, all public sector organisations and [National Infrastructure Organisations](infrastructure.html) will be required to pay employees at least a living wage.

-## Compulsory Purchase in the Public Interest

-Patents and other forms of IP are used excercised for many globally important scientific and medical examples.
-Such protection is necessary for the organisations that produce the advancements, as they need to recoup the costs.
-A side effect, however, is that crucial cures and the like are subject to high costs and so spread slower than they perhaps could.

-We will investigate a form of compulsory purchase aimed at important scientific advancements that would then place those advancements under an open license, encouraging wider use at lower cost.

-Of huge importance to the investigation will be the need to establish a method of compensation that the scientific community can trust.
-Avoiding a chilling effect is essential - the comulsory purchase should be there to aid the adoption of advancements, not stifle research in the first place.
+All public sector organizations will have to use open source software and services where available.
+Proprietary software that is currently in use should be examined for open source alternatives.
+A timeline should be created and made public to show how and when the body will convert to this alternative in a reasonable period of time.
+This is to cut down on public sector costs and increase our society's participation in the open source culture.

 ## Tax Havens